ChristopherBaim/Snake-Game/README.md

 # Snake Game
-Simple snake game made in Python using TKinter Practice using key inputs and TKinter
+Simple snake game made in Python using TKinter.
+Practice using key inputs and TKinter